The Best Resorts in the Midwest for Spring Skiing

 Ski Brule, Michigan

 Ski Brule enjoys one of the longer ski seasons in the Midwest, typically staying open well into April.
-It has 17 trails, featuring a pretty even distribution of terrain for beginner, intermediate and advanced skiers.
-Come spring, it’s well-known for fun-filled events, like the raucous college spring break week and the Brule Bash Ski Party in late March.
-Bonus: Several of the runs are open for night skiing on Friday and Saturday nights as conditions allow.
+It has 17 trails with a pretty even distribution of difficulty levels.
+Come spring, it’s well-known for fun-filled events, like the raucous week of nearby colleges’ spring break and the Brule Bash Ski Party in late March—an end of season celebration that features a petting zoo, free dog sled rides and 50% off lift ticket prices.
+Bonus: Several runs are open for night skiing on Friday and Saturday nights as conditions allow.

 Pine Mountain, Michigan

 Pine Mountain, which overlooks the town of Iron Mountain, Michigan, is about a two-hour drive from Green Bay, Wisconsin.
-It’s a legacy resort first opened in 1939 when Fred Pabst, of the Pabst Brewing family, began the winter recreation area with a handful of runs and two rope tows.
-Pine Mountain is a versatile ski area with two large terrain parks, a half pipe and numerous trails.
-The resort is also ideal for night skiing with 75 percent of the runs under lights.
-Pine Mountain is typically open until early April.
+It’s a legacy resort that opened in 1939 when Fred Pabst of the Pabst Brewing family began the winter recreation area with a handful of runs and two rope tows.
+Pine Mountain is a versatile ski area with a large terrain park and numerous trails.
+The resort is also ideal for night skiing, with over half the runs open under lights.
+Pine Mountain is typically open until late March, but higher snowpacks sometimes keep it open into early April.

 Granite Peak, Wisconsin

-Skiing and boarding can run well into April at Granite Peak, making for a nice Midwest spring skiing season.
-Granite Peak’s ski area consolidates its operations to the Historic Chalet late in the season, where skiers can hang on the Historic Deck for a dose of Vitamin D and sunbathing after a morning of skiing.
-Afterward, head to Wausau, Wisconsin for dinner and lodging options.
-St. Patrick’s Day, the Pond Skim, and April Fools Festival are a few of Granite Peak’s fun events in the spring.
+Skiing and boarding can run well into April at Granite Peak, making for a lovely Midwest spring skiing season.
+Granite Peak’s ski area consolidates its operations to the Sundance Chalet late in the season, where skiers can hang on the sundeck for a dose of Vitamin D and sunbathing after a morning of skiing.
+Afterward, head to Wausau, Wisconsin, for dinner and lodging options.
+Mardi Gras, St. Patrick’s Day, and the pond skim are some of Granite Peak’s most fun events in the spring.
+This resort often remains open until mid April.

 What's new in the midwest skiing, Granite Peak, WI.